 Chair mats that are made from PET are very common.
 Their smooth surface makes them ideal for hard floors, and they are available with a clawed underside for carpeted floors, too.
 PET mats are very durable and will last a long time underneath your chair.

 This material is also fully recyclable and very energy efficient, boosting your business’s green credentials.

 A much stronger option, polycarbonate chair mats are fire-resistant and compatible with heated flooring systems.
 They are available in a smooth surface finish for hard floors and with a claw backing for floors with medium-pile carpet.

 Polycarbonate chair mats are crystal clear, making them ideal for both modern and traditionally decorated workplaces.

 Choosing the right size for your chair mat depends on your personal habits.
 If you roll around on your chair often to get up and sit back down, you will need a larger mat.
 However, if you stay seated and still for long periods of time, you may find a smaller mat is the better option.

 Some of the most common chair mat sizes include:

-Rectangular chair mats are the most popular, but for desks with built in drawers and cupboards a lipped mat mat be best as it will protect the floor underneath the desk as well as the area just in front of it.
+Rectangular chair mats are the most popular, but for desks with built-in drawers and cupboards, a lipped mat is best as it will protect the floor underneath the desk and the area just in front of it.